jguhlin/minimap2-rs/minimap2-sys/README.md

 ## Breaking Changes
 ### 0.1.29
 Potentially an issue, derive(copy) is no longer valid for structs where we have implemented a Drop trait.
-Thus derive_copy is now false for all structs.
-This is (potentially) a breaking change.
+So I've added some newtypes where appropriate.
+Hopefully it's an invisible change.
+This is primarily for mm_idx_t.
+If you use it directly (instead of MmIdx newtype), you need to call mm_idx_destroy() manually.

 ### 0.1.18
 mm2-fast and minimap2 have diverged.
 At this point mm2-fast is no longer supported.
 Please use a previous crate version.